Hammonasset Beach State Park

 These positions are non-competitive.
 Open to the public.

-The selected candidates must be fluent in English and be at least 18 years old.
+Selected candidates must be fluent in English and be at least 16 years old.

-Preferred applicants will have strong leadership skills, organizational skills, communication skills, be able to work full-time for the entire summer, work well in a team, and already possess American Red Cross Lifeguard certification with the Waterfront Module.
+Preferred applicants will be able to work full-time for the entire summer, work well in a team, and already possess American Red Cross Lifeguard certification with the Waterfront Module.

 If you do not already possess this certification we may certify you if you can successfully demonstrate the following American Red Cross Waterfront Module skills: